Artwork Guidelines

 Small dots may not transfer correctly.

-Avoid these file types: PDF, SVG, EPS, AI—our system won't process them correctly.
+Avoid these file types — our system won't process them correctly.

 Use this guide to match on-screen colours to how they'll actually print.